-- Multiple outfits for baby– I know that these outfits are to die for and you can’t wait to get your little peanut in them, but…please wait until you get home.
+- Multiple outfits for baby– I know that these outfits are to die for and you can't wait to get your little peanut in them, but the hospital might not be the place for them.
 Bring a white onesie and a going home outfit for the hospital.
 Let that be all.
 Most of the time in the hospital your baby will be naked for skin to skin or swaddled in a blanket.
-The hospital also has little shirts for you if you need to put her in something but there is no need to bring outfits or stuff your bag full of onesies.
+The hospital also has little shirts for you if you need to put her in something but there is no need to bring a bunch of outfits.

-- Formula and bottles– Even if you choose not to breastfeed, formula will be provided by the nurses.
+- Formula and bottles– Even if you choose not to breastfeed, formula and bottles will be provided by the nurses.
 Call the hospital to find out what kind of formula they use.

 You're Going To Need A Lot At Home

 All of the items that I listed for you above are awesome products.
-You’ll need them, don’t get me wrong.
-I absolutely don’t think that you can survive postpartum recovery without pads – lots of them.
-I just know that you don’t need to be packing them in your hospital bag.
+You will need them, don't get me wrong.
+I absolutely do not think that you can survive postpartum recovery without pads – lots of them.
+I just know that you don't need to be packing them in your hospital bag.